International Jewish Anti-Zionist Network: Activities

-During the Gaza War (2008–2009) six members chained themselves to the Israeli consulate in Los Angeles, California, while around 40 others protested in front, shutting it down for two hours.
+During the 2008–2009 Gaza War six members chained themselves to the Israeli consulate in Los Angeles, California, while around 40 others protested in front, shutting it down for two hours.
 Members of IJAN participated in a protest in London at the same time.

 In 2010, Ireland's national trade-union federation invited the Network to a conference in Dublin about the Israeli-Palestinian conflict.

 IJAN member and Auschwitz survivor Hajo Meyer, author of The End of Judaism: An Ethical Tradition Betrayed, was a key speaker in IJAN's 2010–11 "Never Again – For Anyone" tour, with talks in the UK and Ireland.

-In 2011, IJAN was one of a number of organizations that organized a 13-city speaking tour of the United States, which according to the Jerusalem Post "compares Israel's relations with the Palestinians to the Nazis' treatment of Jews during the Holocaust".
+In 2011, IJAN was one of a number of organizations that organized a 13-city speaking tour of the United States which, according to The Jerusalem Post, "compares Israel's relations with the Palestinians to the Nazis' treatment of Jews during the Holocaust."

 In November 2012, members of the IJAN participated in a protest against a meeting of the Jewish National Fund in Toronto.

 Third party views

-Irish academic David Landy describes IJAN as one of the few Jewish organizations not to "sideline" anti-Zionism, "believing Zionism to be the underlying problem that must be tackled in order to achieve Palestinian liberation and incidentally reclaim the Jewish commitment to liberation".
+Irish academic David Landy describes IJAN as one of the few Jewish organizations not to "sideline" anti-Zionism, "believing Zionism to be the underlying problem that must be tackled in order to achieve Palestinian liberation and incidentally reclaim the Jewish commitment to liberation."

-The Anti-Defamation League (ADL) has said that although the International Jewish Anti-Zionist Network does not organise "a significant number of events", it has an important role "in creating policy and setting anti-Israel agendas".
+The Anti-Defamation League (ADL) has said that although the International Jewish Anti-Zionist Network does not organise "a significant number of events", it has an important role "in creating policy and setting anti-Israel agendas."

-In 2010, the Jerusalem Post correspondent Jonny Paul characterised IJAN as a "small radical fringe group".
+In 2010, The Jerusalem Post correspondent Jonny Paul characterised IJAN as a "small radical fringe group".